PhaserEditor2D/PhaserEditor/docs/first-steps.rst

 The Project Explorer
 --------------------

 The Project Explorer is a view with all the projects of the workspace.
-It is like a filesystem explorer, you can browse your projects and apply actions to the folders or files (open a file, create a folder, optimize the PNG of a folder, etc...).
+It is like a file-system explorer, you can browse your projects and apply actions to the folders or files (open a file, create a folder, optimize the PNG of a folder, etc...).

 A nice feature of Phaser Editor is the preview of the assets.
 In the Project Explorer you have two ways of preview the media files: hover the file with the mouse or select it and press ``CTRL+ALT+V``.